markterweele/windows-itpro-docs/windows/configuration/quick-machine-recovery/index.md

 # [:::image type="icon" source="../images/icons/settings-app.svg"::: **Settings**](#tab/settings)

-Here are the steps to configure quick mahcine recovery from Settings:
+Here are the steps to configure quick machine recovery from Settings:

 1. Open Settings and go to **System** > **Recovery**, or use the following shortcut: